richvigorito/parlabot/docs/ms.md

 - Italian as the focus, inspired by personal language learning

 ### For the Curious
-Thanks to the wonderful staff at The Library Department at SOU I was able to ontain my masters thesis, if you'd like to dig into it.
-Here it is in all its Java/NetBeans/CVS glory.
+Thanks to the wonderful staff at The Library Department at SOU I was able to ontain a copy of my masters thesis.
+For the curious, here it is in all its Java/NetBeans/CVS glory.
 **[Download the thesis (PDF)](/docs/MastersThesis-Creating_A_Frontend_for_a_SpeechRecognitonSystem.pdf)**